 Welcome back to the beginning an exercise program series!
 Today, we are discussing the dreaded plateaus.
 The best way to avoid a plateau is to make sure you do not hit one!
 We do this by varying your exercise parameters.
-The acronym is “S.A.I.D.” which stands for “Specific Adaptations to Imposed Demand.”
+We use the SAID principle, which stands for “Specific Adaptations to Imposed Demand.”
 What that means in English, is we are going to keep changing the demands a muscle has to go through in order to prevent it from reaching that plateau state.

 The frequency with which you change these variables can be weekly, once every two weeks, monthly, or every 2-3 months.
 Any longer than 2-3 months and you are likely to hit a plateau.
 For some people this may actually be shorter.
 I would recommend at least monthly changes.

-So what are the variables you can manipulate?
+So what are the variables you can manipulate using the SAID principle?

 Sequence – Large muscle groups first or small?
 The answer is it depends on your current goals.
 If your goals are to gain overall strength or size, then working your small muscle groups first may fatigue your stabilizing muscles and prevent you from lifting maximal loads for the larger groups.
 However, if you are just starting out, it is recommended to start with the smaller muscle groups so that you build stability and control.

 Small muscle groups: Deltoids, rotator cuff, forearms, calves, biceps, triceps